-We have implemented a whistle blowing policy to provide a mechanism for employees to raise concerns through accessible and confidential disclosure channels about possible improprieties in matters of financial reporting and others.
-In FY2022, no incident of serious offence complaint is received via the whistle blowing channel (FY2021: zero incident).
+We take a zero-tolerance approach to bribery and corruption and prohibit corruption in all forms, including extortion and bribery.
+We have a whistle blowing policy in place to provide a mechanism for employees to raise concerns through accessible confidential disclosure channels about possible improprieties in matters of financial reporting and others.
+Refer to the Report of Corporate Governance in this Annual Report for details of our corporate governance practices.

-The overall SGTI score assessed by National University of Singapore Business School is 76 for year 2021 (Year 2020: 70).
+The overall SGTI score assessed by National University of Singapore Business School is 71 for year 2022 (Year 2021: 76).
 We will continuously work towards improving our SGTI score.
+In FY2023, there is no incident of serious offence (FY2022: zero incident).